bryanroscoe/aqicn/README.md

 ####How To use

-Data will stored like this [directory]/Data/AQICN/Variable/YYYY/MM/yyyymmdd-variable.csv You can change the base [directory] by editing the script.
-The variable is at the top.
+Data will stored like [directory]/Data/AQICN/Variable/YYYY/MM/yyyymmdd-variable.csv You can change the base [directory] by editing the script.
+The variable is at the top of the script.